Squatters Rights In New Jersey hero New Jersey

 What Immediate Actions Should Property Owners Consider?

-If you find a squatter:
+As soon as you spot a squatter:

-- Respect Legal Rights: Do not take actions that violate the squatter’s rights as it may complicate legal proceedings.
+• Respect Legal Rights: Do not take actions that violate the squatter’s rights, as it may complicate legal proceedings.

 How to Document Squatting Cases Effectively?